 Taking the stairs up and walking on top of the barrel, then looking down from a pedestal, the great height is now reality.

-In addition to a precise description of the dimensions of the barrel is a poem, the “Vas Heidelbergense” and was published in 1595.
+The precise description of the dimensions of the barrel is a poem, the “Vas Heidelbergense” and was published in 1595.
 The writings with the large barrel in Heidelberg Castle is visible evidence of the superiority of the Calvinist faith.

 Titelseite Fassbuch Praetorius 1595 Poem: